 He is an angel investor in 50 A.I. companies and the Managing Director at Half Court Ventures and also writes InsideAI, the world’s most popular email newsletter on artificial intelligence.

-Narrow A.I. have been an interest of mine since my googler days when Alpha testing Google Home.
+Narrow voice application A.I. has been an interest of mine since my googler days when beta testing Google Home.
 So I was very interested in talking with Rob not only because of his deep expertise running his own company but his broad exposure to many different types of A.I. forward companies.
 I wanted the scoop as to what he is seeing in the real world currently, not DeepMind or CMU experiments but what C Corps, LLCs or Partnerships, etc, we’re actually running or launching.

 Bear with me as I geek out a bit but hang in as we bring it home on how A.I. might impact your company and your work.